-The state of Georgia requires the assessments of all students enrolled in its K-12 public schools.

-Aside from their accountability features, assessments also provide volumes of information regarding the progress of students and schools.
-Educators gain large amounts of data for analysis and use it in planning, and parents can gain valuable information about the academic growth of their student.
+The state of Georgia requires assessments of all students enrolled in its K-12 public schools.
+Aside from accountability features, assessments also provide a wealth of information regarding the progress of students and schools.
+Educators gain large amounts of data for analysis and use it in planning, and parents gain more information about the academic growth of their child.

 The mission of the DeKalb County Schools District's assessment program parallels the Georgia Department of Education mission.
-It is designed to measure student achievement relative to the state mandated curriculum, identify students failing to achieve mastery of content, provide teachers with diagnostic information, and assist school systems in identifying strengths and weaknesses in order to establish priorities in planning educational programs.
+It is designed to measure student achievement relative to the state mandated curriculum, to identify students failing to achieve mastery of content, to provide teachers with diagnostic information, and to assist school systems in identifying strengths and weaknesses in order to establish priorities in planning educational programs.